Can You Get Addicted to Crystal Meth After the First Use?

 - Is it the allure of that initial rush, or are you trying to fill an emotional void in your life?

-- If the initial rush is driving your curiosity, you may think about whether that brief feeling of pleasure is worth risking your health, relationships, and career.
+- If the initial rush is driving your curiosity, you may think about whether that brief feeling of pleasure is worth risking your health, relationships, and career for.

 - If you are trying to fill a void in your life, you may consider seeking help from a mental health professional.
 If that sounds like too big of a step, try talking to someone you are close to and trust.

-If you need help for drug abuse or addiction, you can find it at 1-888-744-0069 .
-A confidential treatment support specialist will help you find the care you need.
+If you need help with drug abuse or addiction, American Addiction Centers offers a free, confidential helpline.
+You can contact us at at any time, day or night.
+A caring treatment support specialist will help you find the care you need.